wscoble/beyond-the-prompt/presentation/slides.md

 ???

-October 2025.
-We're building FLUO.
+⏱️ TIME: 4:30 - 6:30 (2.0 min)

+Over the past few months I've been building FLUO.
 Users write custom rules using OGNL to match patterns in telemetry traces.
 But here's the scary part: their code runs in OUR JVM.
 They could access our database, call our APIs, exfiltrate data.

+Remember Log4J?

 --

-**Quick question**: How many of you have had user code running in your project?
+**Quick question**: How many of you have had user code running on your server?

 ???

-Ask the audience: How many have dealt with this?
+How many of you have customer code running on your server?

-note: Sets up the shared pain point.

 --